y2-znt/PERN-Boilerplate/README.md

    ```

 2. Set up your environment variables:
-   Create a `.env` file in the `backend` directory and add your PostgreSQL connection string:
+   Create a `.env` file in the `backend` directory and add your PostgreSQL connection string.
+This is required for Prisma schema generation, note that Docker will use its own environment variables defined in docker-compose.yml:

    ```
     DATABASE_URL=postgresql://example_user:example_password@localhost:5432/example_db?schema=public